It's Alive Collection

 27 May, 1987

 The mutant babies have been placed by court order on a deserted island.
-Appalled by the cynicism and exploitation of the children by the legal system and the media, the man responsible for them leads an expedition to the island to free them.
+Appalled by the cynicism and exploitation by the legal system and the media, the man responsible leads an expedition to the island to free them.